ToruNiina/wad/README.md

 class write_archive
 {
   public:
+    // return type of sink.
+    using sink_iterator = Iterator;

     // Return an iterator through which the binary will be written.
     // iterator value_type should be a `char`.